Willoughby, New South Wales: Population

 Willoughby is known for a large Armenian community, who arrived in the area in the 1960s-1970s.
 More Armenian families made their home there once an Armenian Apostolic Church was built on Macquarie Street, Chatswood, close to the border with Willoughby.
 Willoughby contains several Armenian Churches and Community Centres (Cultural Clubs).
-It is home to the first Armenian Saturday School which still operates on Saturdays at Willoughby Girls High.
+It is home to the first Armenian Saturday School which still operates on Saturdays at Willoughby Girls High.The Armenian-speaking population of Willoughby makes up 1.2% of the total Armenian-speaking population of Australia, although the population of Willoughby makes up less than 0.05% of the total population of Australia.